Introduction

 MondoA and ChREBP transcription factors have well-established central roles in glucose metabolism (Ma et al., 2006; Sans et al., 2006; Stoltzman et al., 2008; Yamashita et al., 2001), but whether and how glucose metabolic circuits affect Mondo regulation in a whole animal model is little explored.
 By performing a systematic RNAi-based targeted screen of enzymes involved in glucose anabolism and catabolism, we found that MML-1 senses multiple steps of glucose metabolism in the worm.
 Among the genes tested, we found MML-1 nuclear localization to be broadly sensitive to the downregulation of glycolytic enzymes, and the knockdown of hexokinase had the most profound effect.
 Hexokinase carries out the first step in glucose metabolism, the phosphorylation of glucose to form G6P, which can be shunted to multiple metabolic pathways, including glycolysis, the PPP, glycogenesis, and trehalose production.
 Our findings are consistent with previous work in cultured cells showing that MondoA localization is regulated by HKII, which is thought to stimulate nuclear localization via the production of G6P (Sans et al., 2006).
 Additionally, MondoA senses other phosphorylated hexoses, including allose and 3-O-methylglucose (Stoltzman et al., 2011).

-Further, we found an important link between glycolysis and pyruvate metabolism regulating MML-1 localization.
+Additionally, we found an important link between glycolysis and pyruvate metabolism regulating MML-1 localization.
 Under aerobic conditions, pyruvate is imported to the mitochondria and converted to acetyl-CoA to generate ATP and other reducing molecules.
-We found that downregulation of the mitochondria pyruvate carrier mpc-1 and the pyruvate dehydrogenase complex (Supplementary Table S1) also decreased MML-1 nuclear localization and function.
+We found that downregulation of the mitochondrial pyruvate carrier mpc-1 and the pyruvate dehydrogenase complex (Supplementary Table S1) also decreased MML-1 nuclear localization and function.
+Further, we found MPC-1 enriched in the MML-1 interactome.
 Interestingly, loss of MPC1 in yeast has been shown to accumulate pyruvate, lower TCA cycle intermediates, and reduce chronological aging (Bricker et al., 2012; Orlandi et al., 2014).
 MPC1 similarly regulates the disposition of glycolytic and TCA intermediates in flies and mammals (Bricker et al., 2012).
 Pyruvate can also enter the TCA cycle through pyruvate carboxylase PYC-1, which converts pyruvate to oxaloacetate.
-However, knockdown of pyc-1 did not affect MML-1 localization (Supplementary Table S1), suggesting that MML-1 may sense the metabolism of pyruvate mainly through oxidative decarboxylation acetyl-CoA.
+However, knockdown of pyc-1 did not affect MML-1 localization (Supplementary Table S1), suggesting that MML-1 may sense pyruvate metabolism mainly through oxidative decarboxylation of acetyl-CoA.

 We also found that MML-1 responds strongly to alterations in the TCA cycle.
 The TCA cycle allows organisms to oxidize carbohydrates, fatty acids, and amino acids to provide energy and intermediates for the biosynthesis of macromolecules.
 Interestingly, the knockdown of two subunits of the OGDC, ogdh-1 and dld-1, increased MML-1 nuclear localization.
 The OGDC is a rate-limiting enzyme within the mitochondrial TCA cycle that decarboxylates 2-oxoglutarate to succinyl-CoA.
 It has been shown previously that supplementation of 2-oxoglutarate and knockdown of ogdh-1 extends lifespan through inhibition of ATP synthase, decreasing oxygen consumption, and increasing autophagy in an mTOR-dependent manner (Chin et al., 2014).
 Whether MML-1 is required for this lifespan extension has yet to be explored.
 Conceivably, the mitochondrial localization of MML-1 could help sense 2-oxoglutarate levels, and the accumulation of this metabolite could signal translocation to the nucleus.
 Moreover, glutamine can be converted to glutamate and subsequently to 2-oxoglutarate during glutaminolysis and represents an important mechanism to replenish the TCA cycle under different metabolic challenges.
 In this case, OGDC plays a pivotal role in channeling anaplerotic reactions into the TCA cycle from glutamine and glutamate and other amino acids that can ultimately be converted to 2-oxoglutarate (i.e., histidine, proline, and arginine) (Owen et al., 2002).
 Interestingly, increased glutamine-dependent anaplerosis has been shown to regulate MondoA activity in BxPC-3 cells (Kaadige et al., 2009), though the molecular mechanism remains unclear.
 Whether glutamine, glutamate supplementation, or knockdown of glutamate dehydrogenase can regulate MML-1 nuclear localization remains to be determined.